Welcome To Fashion Marketing & Promotion (Inc. Foundation Framework programme)

 Fashion Marketing & Promotion

 Welcome to Fashion Marketing.

-During welcome week you have timetabled sessions as well as the opportunity to have a one to one meeting with your Personal Tutor.
+During Welcome and Induction week you have timetabled sessions as well as the opportunity to have a one to one meeting with your Personal Tutor.

 Should you have any questions email your tutor.